Ersilia Book

 conda activate ersilia

-conda install ersilia
+conda install -c conda-forge ersilia

 Once the Ersilia Model Hub is installed, test that it works by running the --help command: